1. What is triple negative breast cancer?

 If breast cancer doesn’t have oestrogen receptors, it’s called oestrogen receptor negative (ER -).
 If it doesn’t have progesterone receptors, it’s called progesterone receptor negative (PR -).

-HER2 is a type of protein found on the surface of cells.
-Some breast cancer cells have a higher than normal amount of HER2 on their surface.
-This stimulates the breast cancer to grow.
+Some breast cancer cells have a higher than normal level of a protein called HER2 on their surface, which stimulates them to grow.

-All invasive breast cancers are tested for HER2 levels.
+Invasive breast cancers are tested for HER2 levels using tissue from a biopsy or surgery.
 If breast cancer cells have a normal level of HER2 on their surface, they’re known as HER2 negative (HER2-).

-If your cancer doesn’t have oestrogen and progesterone receptors and is HER2 negative, it’s called triple negative breast cancer.
+If your cancer doesn’t have oestrogen and progesterone receptors and is HER2 negative, you have triple negative breast cancer.

-Around 15% of people with invasive breast cancer have triple negative breast cancer.
+Around one in five people with invasive breast cancer have triple negative breast cancer.

 Triple negative breast cancer is more common in: